fun4seb/GitNotes/2020 ~ Fall/GEOG220/GEOG220 - Week 1+2.md

 			- He produced one of the earliest "maps" of the known world
 		2. **Ptolemy (90-168 AD)**
 			-  **Utilized the ability to estimate latitude and longitude to calculate positions of places on a sphere the size Eratosthenes calculated**
-			- Ptolemy's "Atlas" of the known world is based off Eratosthenes calculations which assume a circular world of 360 degrees
+			- Ptolemy's "Atlas" of the known world is based off Eratosthenes calculations which assume a circular world of 360°

 # Eratosthenes and the Earth's Circumference
 - Eratosthenes worked at the library of Alexandria, and **started with the assumption the earth was a round sphere**